The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-Let's look a little more closely at what this says.
 On the left-hand side of this equation, we have an integral over the Lie group $G$.
 On the right-hand side, we have a finite sum over the Weyl group $W$.
-Since $G$ is compact, the action of $W$ on $\mathfrak{h}$ is represented by a finite subgroup of $G$ acting by the adjoint representation, so that (\ref{eqn:hc}) has the interpretation that the integral on the left is equal to a normalized, alternating sum of the integrand's values at finitely many points.
-In other words, the integral is {\it localized} at the elements of $G$ that represent elements of $W$.
+Since $G$ is compact, the action of $W$ on $\tot_\C$ is represented by a finite subgroup of $G$ acting by the adjoint representation, so that (\ref{eqn:hc}) has the interpretation that the integral on the left is equal to a normalized, alternating sum of the integrand's values at finitely many points.
+In other words, the integral is {\it localized} at the points of $G$ that represent elements of $W$.